-Anytime you set foot in a new country, you can expect to be surprised by the unexpected.
+When setting foot in a new country, expect to be surprised by the unexpected.
 One of the greatest things about travel is the anticipation of the unknown.
-On one hand, Malaysia is far more culturally different to an American than any European nation, but a big surprise were the similarities between the USA and Malaysia, which is a moderate Muslim country.
-Here are some observations from American eyes:
+On one hand, Malaysia is far more culturally different to an American than any European nation.
+But a big surprise were the similarities between the USA and Malaysia, which is a moderate Muslim country.
+Here are some observations from an American perspective.

-Kuala Lumpur is filled with massive mega malls, with every major label you can think of represented, and more.
+Massive mega malls dot Kuala Lumpur.
+Every major label you can think of is represented.
 Being near the equator, Malaysia is hot year round, except in the mega malls.
+So locals all enjoy them because they’re so well air conditioned.
 Like the USA, the malls and other shops can be so cold that you might want to bring a sweater.
-Malaysia is by far more air conditioned than the south of France, which was scorching this past summer when we visited.
+Malaysia is by far more air-conditioned than the south of France, which was scorching this past summer when we visited.
 Malaysia’s mega malls also feature massive food courts, and like the USA, they feature lots of Asian food (no bourbon chicken though!).

 We visited Malaysia because Bell was consulting on the Malaysian study on ageing.
-Malaysia has one of the highest rates of diabetes in Southeast Asia- the country is a high carbohydrate consuming nation because of an abundance of rice and noodles in their diet, and also the massive amount of sugar they consume.
+Malaysia has one of the highest rates of diabetes in Southeast Asia.
+The country is a high carbohydrate consuming nation because of an abundance of rice and noodles in their diet.
+Excess sugar is also far too commonplace.
 Like many Americans, Malaysians love their coffee very sweet.
 They also tend to eat a lot of fruit, and while those are natural sugars, everything adds up to higher rates of diabetes.
-Diabetes has become so prevalent in some American areas, like Harlem, NY that it’s often referenced locally as “the sweet blood.”
+Diabetes has become so prevalent in some American areas, like Harlem, NY that it’s often referred locally as “the sweet blood.”

-Conclusion: Our planet is filled with contradictions, but one thing that remains constant is that most of us aren’t so different.
-It’s unfortunate that these small differences lead to some bad things, like killing each other, or wanting to kill each other.
-And often times, it just takes a few angry and malicious powerful people to rally serious hate towards others.
+Our planet is filled with contradictions.
+But one thing that remains constant is that most of us aren’t so different, whether we live in Christian, Jewish, Hindu or Muslim countries.
+It’s unfortunate that these small differences lead to very bad consequences.
+Often times, it just takes a few angry and malicious powerful people to rally serious hatred towards others.
 A fundamental bridge towards making the world more peaceful is education and breaking down misconceptions… and perhaps sitting down for some Haagen Daz.